ublue-os/bazzite/README.md

 - **Able to be booted even if the drive is full.**
 - **Support for every language supported by upstream Fedora.**
 - **Uses Wayland on the desktop with [support for Steam input](https://github.com/Supreeeme/extest).**
-- Includes [HHD](https://github.com/hhd-dev/hhd) and [HandyGCCS](https://github.com/ShadowBlip/HandyGCCS) for expanded input support on non-Valve handhelds.
+- Includes [HHD](https://github.com/hhd-dev/hhd) for expanded input support on non-Valve handhelds.
 - Features ported versions of most SteamOS packages, including drivers, firmware updaters, and fan controllers [from the evlaV repository](https://gitlab.com/evlaV).
 - Patched Mesa for proper framerate control from Gamescope.
 - Comes with patches from [SteamOS BTRFS](https://gitlab.com/popsulfr/steamos-btrfs) for full BTRFS support for the SD card by default.